pmcharrison/psynet-mirror/docs/implementations/non_adaptive.rst

 This paradigm should be flexible enough to capture a range of standard perceptual experiment designs, but will need some customisation for more bespoke designs.

-Implementing the experiment comprises the following steps:
+Implementing a non-adaptive experiment in this framework comprises the following steps:

 1. Write some Python code that represents each to-be-administered stimulus as a :class:`~dlgr_utils.trial.non_adaptive.StimulusSpec` object.